cavenditti/distd/README.md

 ## Architecture
 - Every participating node is a peer, they may act both as server and client
 - It's layered, forming a distribution tree basically: clients may act as servers for clients in a lower level
+- Within a layer (i.e. nodes at the same level of the tree with mutual visibility) it works as a p2p network
 - Root server computes BLAKE3 hash trees (and assigns a 64-bit uid to each hash?
 To reduce overhead)

+- Client-server communication uses gRPC, at least for now

 > [!NOTE]
 > We're computing the full hash-tree of each file, intermediate hashes are different than just calling